Lots of people ask us about the options for old jewellery. It’s amazing how many of us have some languishing in a drawer at home.

 The costs involved increase as more of the goldsmith’s time is required - design work, as well as the actual crafting, will be charged by the hour.
 Any meetings you have with the goldsmith to discuss the work will also be factored in.
 You will of course be given a quote after your initial meeting and kept fully updated throughout the process.

 Remember that you are paying for a skilled craft person's time, so complicated designs will be more expensive.
 A good goldsmith will be able to advise you on how to get exactly what you want, including keeping cost down if that’s a priority.
 Sarel and his wife Stephanie help further answer the cost questions in our YouTube video below.

 - Worth at least as much as the original piece (and likely more).

 Tips for Remodelling Jewellery

 Here are a few more hints and tips to help you if remodelling existing jewellery is something you’re considering:

-Bespoke commissions are an expensive business, and the fact that you own the original piece/diamonds often makes less difference to the end cost that you might expect.
-But it costs nothing to ask, to have a chat with the goldsmith, and get a quote.
+Bespoke commissions are an expensive business, but the fact that you own the original piece/diamonds often help bring those costs down a little.
+It costs nothing to ask though, so please reach out to us and have a chat with Sarel about your remodelling ideas!

 - How To Choose Your Perfect Wedding Ring?

 - Our Gift Guide For Your 25th Wedding Anniversary